A Six Stage Tool to Stop Self-Pressuring

 Set a timeline so you remember to come back and review what happened.
-Using the same basis of recognition, gratitude and acceptance, go though what happened.
+Using the same basis of recognition, gratitude, and acceptance, go through what happened.
 Consider changes in perspective, such as what you thought was happening and what you now think.
 Notice what pleased you and what displeased you.
 Notice if you are more curious or more blaming.

-An important quality which may build over time is the sense of self-efficacy, as agency with oneself becomes more collaborative and integrated, self-talk becomes more encouraging while remaining realistic and less like an external criticizing voice.
+An important quality which may build over time is the sense of self-efficacy; as agency with oneself becomes more collaborative and integrated, self-talk becomes more encouraging while remaining realistic and less like an external, criticizing voice.
 Optimism becomes more credible and realistic.
-Appraisal makes recognition easier and more rewarding, as results accumulate and setbacks start to feel better.
+Appraisal makes recognition easier and more rewarding, as results accumulate, and setbacks start to feel better.

 These steps build upon one another to comprise a cycle of change: